caitlincoffey/Movement-Synthesizer/index.md

 - Talk about motion model
 - Talk about sensors

+### Signal Manipulation and Fourier Analysis

+Steps
+- First find the peaks (explain how peaks are found)
+  - The number of peaks selected is equal to the number of time dancing * 4
+- Fourier Transform of those peaks...
+Explain the rest of the algorithm.

+### Pitch Tuning Algorithm / Chord Selection Algorithm

+We match/tune the frequencies to their equivalent notes on the piano by finding the lowest distance between each frequency of movement and the piano frequencies.

+The chord selection is randomized so that the generated music does not sound repetitive.
+This design decision was made only after experimenting with the chord selection being attached to other variables such as the note of the y axis or z axis; we found that when there was little movement around either axis the generated music played the same three notes repeatedly.

-If you want to look more at the music theory behind the Pitch Tuning algorithm and the Chord Selection algorithm, please read more (here)[https://caitlincoffey.github.io/Movement-Synthesizer/musictheory].
+If you want to look more at the music theory behind the Pitch Tuning algorithm and the Chord Selection algorithm, please read more [here](https://caitlincoffey.github.io/Movement-Synthesizer/musictheory).

-## Methods in Detail: Explaining "The Black Box"
-There are four distinct methods that we used to process our input to reach our output.
-We will walk through them step-by-step to ensure transparency:
-### Fourier Analysis

 ### Playing Back the Music